Sarah-Salad/ManyTimePadAssignment/README.md

 # Approach:

-* We try a brute force for approach on a  minimal subset of input  (n bits) to see if we can identify in the output some good outcome returning valid english words.
+* We want to identify common patterns amount ciphertexts.

 * We write a function to convert hex to bits